irecsys/DeepCARSKit/README.md

 + contexts:token => a concatenation of context conditions
 + uc_id:token => a concatenation of user_id and contexts

-### NeuCMF Framework
+### Algorithms in NeuCMF Framework
 An extensive NeuCMF framework is included in the DeepCARSKit library.
+There are 6 variants of the NeuCMF models in this framework.

 ![alt text](images/NeuCMF.png)